OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 5. Configure the workflow to trigger on pushes *and* pull requests.

-6. Review and update the predefined steps used to build the .NET Core application (note: for each step below, you may need to update each command to pass the path to the  `.csproj` as an argument):
+6. Update the predefined steps used to build the .NET Core application (note: for each step below, you will need to update each command to pass the relative path to the  `.csproj` as an argument):
    - `restore` - will get all the dependencies.
 Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the application csproj file: `./Application/aspnet-core-dotnet-core/aspnet-core-dotnet-core.csproj`
    - `build` - will actually compile our code.
-Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the application csproj file: `./Application/aspnet-core-dotnet-core/aspnet-core-dotnet-core.csproj`
+Update with an argument to the application csproj file: `./Application/aspnet-core-dotnet-core/aspnet-core-dotnet-core.csproj`
    - `test` - will execute all our unit tests.
-Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the unit test csproj file: `./Application/aspnet-core-dotnet-core.UnitTests/aspnet-core-dotnet-core.UnitTests.csproj`
+Update with an argument to the unit test csproj file: `./Application/aspnet-core-dotnet-core.UnitTests/aspnet-core-dotnet-core.UnitTests.csproj`

-7. Test the workflow by making a small change to the application code (i.e., add a comment). commit, push and ensure the workflow completes successfully.
+7. Test the workflow by making a small change to the application code (i.e., add a comment).
+Commit, push and ensure the workflow completes successfully.

 At this point, any changes pushed to the `/Application` folder automatically triggers the workflow...and that is Continuous Integration!
 Now, we need to extend our workflow with steps to build a container image and push it to the registry.

 8. At the top of your workflow file, create 4 environment variables [(hint)](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#env):

     - `registryName` - the full server address of your ACR instance.
 Set this to "`registryName`.azurecr.io" - replacing `registryName` with the `<prefix>devopsreg` value in your ARM template file (line #26).
     - `repositoryName` - The repository to target in the registry.
-Set this to "`imageName`.azurecr.io" - replacing `imageName` with the `<prefix>devopsimage` value in your ARM template file (line #31).
+Set this to "`wth/dotnetcoreapp`".
     - `dockerfilePath` - The path to the Dockerfile - a critical parameter.
 You will need to point to the folder: `Application/aspnet-core-dotnet-core`.
     - `tag` - This needs to be a unique value each time, as this is used to version the images in the repository.
 GitHub makes [environment variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#github-context) available that helps with this.
 Set `tag` to ${{ GITHUB_RUN_NUMBER }}.